ngocnhan2003/ngocnhan2003/README.md

 <!--STARTS_HERE_QUOTE_README-->
-<i>❝“A program is never less than 90% complete, and never more than 95% complete.”— Terry Baker   ❞</i>
+<i>❝“The problem of viruses is temporary and will be solved in two years.”— John McAfee, 1988  ❞</i>
 <!--ENDS_HERE_QUOTE_README-->